Henry Newcome: Career

+Loss of clerical post

-The English Restoration was fatal to his preferment.
-The constitution (1635) of Manchester collegiate church, which had been subverted in 1645, was restored, and three new fellows were installed (17 Sept.
-1660).
-Great efforts were made to retain Newcome.
-A petition from 444 parishioners was backed by a testimonial signed among others by Sir George Booth and Henry Bridgeman.
+The English Restoration led to the loss of his post at Manchester.
+The constitution of Manchester collegiate church, which had been created in 1635 and subverted in 1645, was restored, and three new fellows were installed on 17 September 1660.
+Great efforts were made to retain Newcome and a petition from 444 parishioners was backed by a testimonial signed among others by Sir George Booth and Henry Bridgeman.
 On 21 Sept.
 Charles II added his name to the list from which fellows were to be chosen, but it was too late.
 The new fellows all had other preferments, so Newcome continued to preach as their deputy; his last sermon in the collegiate church was on 31 August 1662, the Sunday after the coming into force of the Uniformity Act.
-Suggestions were made that he should receive episcopal ordination privately, but this was a point on which he would not give way.
+Suggestions were made that he should receive episcopal ordination privately, but he declined this idea.